marcelauliano/MitoHiFi/README.md

 ### Required arguments

 1-) To run this pipeline, first you need a close-related mitochondria in fasta and genbank format.
-We have a script that can help you find this input.
-Giving the name of the species you are assembling, the script is going to look for the closest mitochondria it can find on NCBI.
-You can give the parameter **-s** to the script if you would like to restrict your mitochondria search for species within your given genus, but this means the script can download partial mitochondrial sequences.
-Otherwise, without **-s**, the script is going to search for complete mitochondrias only and as close as possible to your species on interest.
+We have a script that can help you fetch this data from NCBI database.
+Given the name of the species you are assembling, the script is going to look for the closest mitochondria it can find on NCBI.
+By default the script searches for an available mitochondria assembly of exactly same species.
+If it's not available the search goes on for a phylogenetically close candidate (based on NCBI taxonomy).

 Using the species in our test data as an example, you would do: